-The information provided in this Handbook and in the Health Booklets is intended to provide a Summary Plan Description (SPD) of the Stanford Health Care (SHC) and Lucile Packard Children's Hospital Stanford (LPCH) benefit plans.
-For purposes of this section, SHC, as the plan sponsor, and LPCH, as the participating employer, are referred to collectively as "the hospitals."
+The information provided in this Handbook and in the Health Booklets is intended to provide a Summary Plan Description (SPD) of the Stanford Health Care and Lucile Packard Children's Hospital Stanford benefit plans.
+For purposes of this Handbook, Stanford Health Care as the plan sponsor and Lucile Packard Children's Hospital Stanford as a participating employer are referred to as "the hospital" or collectively as "the hospitals."